d-led/pony_lua_parallel/README.md

 ### CI

-Travis-CI runs on 1 virtual Core, thus parallelism effects cannot be observed there.
+- Travis-CI runs on 1 virtual core, thus parallelism effects cannot be observed there.

 ```
 Can't have --ponymaxthreads > physical cores, the number of threads you'd be running with (2 > 1)
 ```

+- Appveyor seems to run on more than 1 core, and thus some parallelism can be observed